Words by Lula Criado

-For the last number of years my research and interests have centered on the porosity of the human body and the beauty of the microbes that inhabits its ecology.
-Working with the notion that microbes, the oldest forms of life on earth terrify us (an invisible invader with the possibility of contaminating our cellular lives, even though we host them on and in our bodies), I have been re-imagining what it means to be infected in contemporary society, examining how epidemics/pandemics evolve, and their cultural significance.
+For the last number of years, my research and interests have centred on the porosity of the human body and the beauty of the microbes that inhabit its ecology.
+Working with the notion that microbes, the oldest forms of life on earth terrify us (an invisible invader with the possibility of contaminating our cellular lives, even though we host them on and in our bodies).
+I have been re-imagining what it means to be infected in contemporary society, examining how epidemics/pandemics evolve, and their cultural significance.

-Do I create my artworks with intentional or specific aims?
+Do I create my artwork with intentional or specific aims?
 Not overtly.
-Instead I hope that my artwork as a bioartist will open a dialogue with the viewer, moving them to question and re-examine their fears of microbes and infection, and connect these to wider social and political issues in our society, while marvelling in wonderment at both the fragility and resilience of the human body.
+Instead, I hope that my artwork as a bioartist will open a dialogue with the viewer, moving them to question and re-examine their fears of microbes and infection and connect these to wider social and political issues in our society, while marvelling in wonderment at both the fragility and resilience of the human body.